Service Learning COVID-19 Guidelines

 • Clear protocols for sanitization, social distancing, and glove wearing (when appropriate) in keeping with clinical practice standards.

-• UWSOM students, faculty and staff are required to wear medical grade masks (KF94, KN95, (non-fit tested)N95+surgical mask) for indoor clinical service learning events.
+• UWSOM students, faculty and staff are recommended to wear medical grade masks (KF94, KN95, (non-fit tested)N95+surgical mask) for indoor clinical service learning events.
 PPE availability needs to be adequate for each site and clinical project.

-• All volunteers should refrain from participation if they are symptomatic or have a high risk exposure.
+• All volunteers should refrain from participation if they are symptomatic or have a high-risk exposure.

-• The UWSOM WWAMI Foundations site dean and Service Learning Champion may decide to place further restrictions on service learning participation based on their expert understanding of local issues.
+• The UWSOM WWAMI Foundations site dean and Service Learning Champion may decide to place further restrictions on service learning participation based on their understanding of local issues.